Collection Development Policy

 Select Montana-authors or books about Montana are located in the Montana publications area of Browse.
 These items are usually permanently housed in our circulating collections or Special Collections.

 MSU-authored textbooks are housed in Special Collections, University Publications.
 If additional copies are desired, MSU faculty may donate copies or put a copy on Reserve.
 For other MSU-authored publications, one copy will be placed in Special Collections, University Publications and an additional copy may be selected for the MSU Authors Browse collection and/or in the general circulating collection.

 MSU authors are encouraged to deposit digital copies in our Montana State University Library's Institutional Repository, ScholarWorks.

 The digital collections provides for the storage and dissemination of digital objects, including text, images, audio, and video in their various digital manifestations and combinations.
-MSU Libraries develops a Web presence for digital collections, and provides storage, backup and digital preservation support for digital content accepted into, or developed by the Libraries.
+MSU Library develops a Web presence for digital collections, and provides storage, backup and digital preservation support for digital content accepted into, or developed by the Library.